MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 6. A sample CSV has been provided in the Allfiles/Lab1 folder -- **SC300BulkUser.csv**.
    1. Open Notepad.
+     - Inside the lab environment, select the START button and type Notepad.
-   2. Open the SC300BulkUser.csv file
+   1. Open the SC300BulkUser.csv file
-   3. Change the **enter your domain name** to the domain of your Azure lab environment.
+   1. Change the **enter your domain name** to the domain of your Azure lab environment.
-   4. Save the file.
+   1. Save the file.

 7. On the **Bulk create users** dialog, select the file folder icon on step 3.